-- Project-based assistance must be for a lease term of a minimum of 12 months. - Under ESG regulations, the maximum term of short term rental assistance is three months, for medium term rental assistance the maximum period is 24 months- in both instances within a three year timeframe.
-Assistance limit terms within these maximum limits to be determined.
-Evaluation and reevaluation of participant to be done by provider. - Rental assistance cannot exceed actual rental cost plus utilities (if utilities expected to be paid by tenant), and be in compliance with HUD reasonable rental standards which will be determined through local rent survey analysis and local HUD Fair Market Rates - Rental assistance should be flat and tied to maximum rental subsidies consistent with HUD Fair Market Rates - Past due rental arrears count toward rental assistance time limits and may not exceed six months of rent arrears, including any late fees on those arrears - ◆ Termination of assistance by the provider to be done consistent with 24 CFR §576.402 - ◆ Late payments.
+- Past due rental arrears count toward rental assistance time limits and may not exceed six months of rent arrears, including any late fees on those arrears - ♦ Termination of assistance by the provider to be done consistent with 24 CFR §576.402 - ◆ Late payments.
 The sub recipient provider must make timely payments to each owner in accordance with the rental assistance agreement.
 The rental assistance agreement must contain the same payment due date, grace period, and late payment penalty requirements as the program participant's lease.
-The sub recipient is solely responsible for paying late payment penalties that it incurs with non-ESG funds. - Rental assistance may not be provided to a program participant who has been provided with replacement housing payments under the URA during the period of time covered by the URA payments.
-In addition, with exception for one-time payment of rental arrears on tenant's portion of rental payment, a program participant household who is receiving either tenant-based or project-based rental assistance through other public sources is not eligible for ESG rental assistance. - Legally-binding, written leases required between participant and Owner unless assistance is solely for rental arrears whereby an oral agreement is permitted if such oral agreement provides the program participant an enforceable leasehold interest under state law and the agreement and rent owed are sufficiently documented by owner's financial records, rent ledgers, or canceled checks. - Rental assistance payments are only made to owners by the subrecipient provider under terms set forth in a rental assistance agreement.
+The sub recipient is solely responsible for paying late payment penalties that it incurs with non-ESG funds. - Rental assistance may not be provided to a program participant who has been provided with replacement housing payments under the URA during the period covered by the URA payments.
+In addition, with exception for one-time payment of rental arrears on tenant's portion of rental payment, a program participant household who is receiving either tenantbased or project-based rental assistance through other public sources is not eligible for ESG rental assistance. - Legally-binding, written leases required between participant and Owner unless assistance is solely for rental arrears whereby an oral agreement is permitted if such oral agreement provides the program participant an enforceable leasehold interest under state law and the agreement and rent owed are sufficiently documented by owner's financial records, rent ledgers, or canceled checks. - Rental assistance payments are only made to owners by the subrecipient provider under terms set forth in a rental assistance agreement.
 The rental assistance agreement must provide that during the agreement's term, the owner must provide the subrecipient provider copy of any notice to the program participant to vacate the housing unit, or any complaint used under state or local law to commence an eviction action against the program participant.
-These rental assistance agreements terminate and no further payments made under such agreement if

-- Program participant moves out of housing unit covered by participant's housing lease; - The lease terminates and is not renewed; or - The program participant becomes ineligible to receive ESG rental assistance - ♦ No rental assistance use allowed outside of Hennepin County - Subrecipient providers will be responsible for adherence to the tenant-based rental and project-based rental stipulations found in 24 CFR §576.106 (h) and (i) - Adjustment allowances likely to be permitted subject to determination following an initial stabilization period and monthly thereafter.
+These rental assistance agreements terminate and no further payments made under such agreement if - Program participant moves out of housing unit covered by participant's housing lease; - The lease terminates and is not renewed; or - The program participant becomes ineligible to receive ESG rental assistance - ◆ Subrecipient providers will be responsible for adherence to the tenant-based rental and project-based rental stipulations found in 24 CFR §576.106 (h) and (i) - ♦ Adjustment allowances likely to be permitted subject to determination following an initial stabilization period and monthly thereafter.
 As income increases, housing assistance support will decrease across time.
 If an eligible household still requires assistance beyond ESG time limits, providers will refer such households to permanent supportive housing options.